Hiccup by D.I. Jolly

 Josh made coffee while Johnny stared into his afternoon cereal.
 They hadn’t been awake long and Josh was enjoying the few moments of comfortable silence, until Johnny looked up with a curious expression and said.

 Josh turned, slightly confused and a bit bewildered.

 “I mean, like, they’re just this sound and feeling that appear in people, but like, where do they come from?”

-Josh blinked, trying desperately to find the thread of a joke, or hint of sarcastic tone in his friend’s voice, but all he was offered was an inquisitive stare.
+Josh blinked, trying desperately to find the thread of a joke, or hint of a sarcastic tone, but all he was offered was an inquisitive stare.

 “They… they don’t come from anywhere, it’s a twitch in your diaphragm, the thing under your lungs.”